 Forest Adventure Yoshinogari

-Located just north of the historical park, this outdoor park utilizes the natural forest for zip lines and obstacle courses.
+Located just north of the historical park, this outdoor course uses the natural forest for zip lines and obstacle challenges.

 - Kids Course: For children 90cm+ (approx. 4 years old).
 Low to the ground, allowing parents to assist while kids learn to use carabiners.

 - Net Course: A trampoline-like area surrounded by nets.
-No harness required, making it perfect for toddlers who hate being strapped in.
+No harness required — perfect for toddlers who hate being strapped in.

 - Zip Trip Course: For the brave, a 270m zip slide over a valley makes you feel like a bird.